SmritiChawla/Precily/README.md

    Fig 5d-f.
 This folder contains codes for evaluating our model using the external Wagle, Nikhil, et al. dataset.

-* Supplementary directory contains codes for reproducing supplementary figures and some additional codes used for analyses.
+* Supplementary directory contains codes for reproducing supplementary figures.